-I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
-Flitwick is the location of the property.
-Is there any advice you can impart?
+I've recently found out that there is a flying freehold issue on a property I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+Flitwick is where the house is located.
+Is there any guidance you can give?

-Flying freeholds in Flitwick are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Flitwick you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Flitwick may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Flitwick are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Flitwick you must be sure that your lawyer goes through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Flitwick may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 What are your top tips when it comes to choosing a Flitwick conveyancing firm to carry out our lease extension conveyancing?